 1. First, he wrote charging him: “I charge thee therefore before God...
 Preach the word...
 But watch thou in all things, endure afflictions, do the work of an evangelist, make full proof of thy ministry,” 2 Timothy 4:1-5.

-2. Further, he wrote regarding his own faithfulness: “For I am now ready to be offered (to become a sacrifice of faith for my witness of Christ), and the time of my departure is at hand.
+2. Further, he wrote regarding his faithfulness: “For I am now ready to be offered (to become a sacrifice of faith for my witness of Christ), and the time of my departure is at hand.
 I have fought a good fight...
 I have finished my course...
-I have kept the faith.
-Henceforth there is laid up for me... not to me only... but also to all them that love His appearing,” 2 Timothy 4:6-8.
+I have kept (fulfilled) the faith.
+Henceforth there is laid up for me... not to me only... but to all that love His appearing,” 2 Timothy 4:6-8.

 3. Finally, he wrote of his final witness for Christ: “At my first answer no man stood with me, but all men forsook me: I pray God that it may not be laid to their charge.
-Notwithstanding the Lord stood with me, and strengthened me; that by me the preaching might be fully known, and that all the Gentiles might hear: and I was delivered out of the mouth of the lion.
-And the Lord shall deliver me from every evil work, and will preserve me unto his heavenly kingdom: to whom be (given) glory for ever and ever.
+Notwithstanding, the Lord stood with me and strengthened me; that by me the preaching might be fully known, and that all the Gentiles might hear: and I was delivered out of the mouth of the lion.
+And the Lord shall deliver me from every evil work and will preserve me unto his heavenly kingdom: to whom be (given) glory forever and ever.
 Amen,” 2 Timothy 4:16-18.

-4. This is our hope, that we too share this same blessing; provided that we remain faithful; and in the house of the Lord, Revelations 2:10.
-As I move to a conclusion, let me summarize....
+4. This is our hope, that we too share this same blessing, provided that we remain faithful; and in the house of the Lord, Revelations 2:10.
+As I move to a conclusion, let me summarize...

 CONCLUSION